 4. Create a Simple, Outdoor Living Space

-We’ve all seen the $250,000 outdoor living space complete with stainless steal kitchen, stone walkways, seating, pergola and custom fireplace.
+We’ve all seen the $250,000 outdoor living space complete with stainless steel kitchen, stone walkways, seating, pergola and custom fireplace.
 Leave those upgrades to the next homeowner.
 However investors need to convey enough to show how the outdoor space can be used.
 Restoring a deck with new surface boards or sanding/staining will prove the highest return.
 If a deck is not already present, look at creating a simple paver patio, stamped concrete patio, or platform deck.
 It doesn’t need to be large, it just needs to add enough function to make the backyard become part of the home’s living space – where people and activities can easily flow from inside to outside.

 5. Hire Local!